Minehut/Meta/.github/contributing.md

 # How to properly make a request in Minehut Meta

-So, you want to suggest a feature, report a bug, or maybe suggest a change for the filter?
+So, you want to suggest a feature, report a bug, or report an issue with the filter?
 Always remember to follow these guidelines:

 1. Use the issue templates provided
 2. Help out staff if asked